charliekassel/vuejs-datepicker/README.md

 </datepicker>
 ```

+#### beforeDateInput

+To implement some custom styling on DateINput, you might need to add elemnt beore the DateInput.
+Similar to afterDateInput, just it is before in the html DOM.

 #### afterDateInput

 To implement some custom styling (for instance to add an animated placeholder) on DateInput, you might need to add elements as DateInput siblings.
 Slot named